Opened: April 22, 1998

 Length: 20 minutes

-What to Expect: You will board a 32-passenger open-air Safari Truck and take a trip through the 100-acre Harambe Wildlife Reserve.
+What to Expect: You will board a 32-passenger open-air safari truck and take a trip through the 100-acre Harambe Wildlife Reserve.
 It’s basically a simulated, shortened safari through lifelike savannas populated with rare animals.
 There are a great number of animals that you may see during the ride, including black and white rhinoceroses, cheetahs, flamingos, lions, giraffes, warthogs, zebras, wildebeests, ostriches, crocodiles, antelopes, and more.
-The problem is that the animals aren’t always “out” and your viewing may be limited by the time of day and simple “luck of the draw.”
-The Safari follows a loose story about missing elephants and poachers and there will be a live guide to narrate and answer questions during the Safari.
+The problem is that the animals aren’t always “out” and your viewing may be limited by the time of day and simple luck of the draw.
+Disney did away with the Wilson narration in 2013 and the ride instead focuses on educational aspects.
 The Safari vehicles only stop for a few moments throughout the ride so make sure you have your camera or binoculars ready.

 Where to Sit: Those sitting on the ends of the rows will have the best views.
 If you have a photographer in the family, make sure they sit on the end.
-There isn’t necessarily a better side of the truck to sit on.
-I’ve been on the ride more than 50 times and there’s always several instances each ride where I’ve said (usually inside my brain), “I wish I was sitting on the other side to get a better look at that.”
-With that said, the driver’s side seems to offer the best view overall.
-You’ll have a better look at the hippos, lions, cheetahs, crocodiles, and flamingos.
-Those sitting on the right side may have a better view of the elephants, wildebeests, and giraffess.
-If given the choice for one Safari, I would sit on the left side near the front, where the ride isn’t as bumpy.
-It’s easier to take pictures.
-The front row of the truck is less bumpy.
-If you have back or neck problems, request a front row.
-I prefer the back row because you’ll be able to turn around and take pictures with no one in the foreground.
+Otherwise, the driver’s side seems to offer the best view overall.
+You’ll have a better look at the hippos, lions, rhinos, cheetahs, crocodiles, and flamingos.
+Those sitting on the other side may have a better view of the elephants, wildebeests, and giraffes.
+If you have back or neck problems, request a front row where it’s less bumpy.

 Size Matters: The Wildlife Reserve is so large that you could easily fit the entire Magic Kingdom Theme Park inside of it.